CONFERENCE REGISTRATION

 ABOUT THE COURSE

-The workforce development short course will introduce and train participants on the materials science and engineering of ultra-high temperature ceramic (UHTC) materials, ceramic matrix composites (including carbon-carbon composites), as well as some refractory metals to support the design and manufacturing sustainment.
-This session will be delivered in an ITAR compliant environment and is intended to benefit engineers, technicians, production operators, and quality assurance personnel along with supply chain vendors and subcontractors.
+The workforce development short course will introduce and train participants on materials science and engineering of ultra-high temperature ceramic (UHTC) materials, ceramic matrix composites (including carbon-carbon composites), as well as some refractory metals.
+This session is delivered in an ITAR compliant environment and is beneficial for engineers, technicians, production operators, quality assurance personnel, supply chain vendors, and subcontractors.

 Topics covered include: